rmateosr/SJ_Classifier_pipeline/README.md

 ----
 ## Example

-To demonstrate how to use the script, you can run the following command:
+To demonstrate how to use the script, the following command can be executed:

 ```bash
 ./SJ_Classifier.sh example_data/SRP066737.RDS